-- (G) Prohibited signs and sign elements. - (1) Generally.
-The prohibitions in this subsection (G) apply to temporary and permanent signs in all areas of the City. - (2) Prohibited Signs.
-The following signs are not allowed, whether temporary or permanent: - (a) Temporary signs, except as specifically permitted in Section 5.16.3, Temporary Signs; - (b) Portable signs, except as permitted in the Code of the City of Fort Collins Chapter 24, Article IV; - (c) Wind-driven signs except flags, feather flags, banners, and pennants in compliance with Section 5.16.3; - (d) Inflatable signs, and signs that are designed to appear as inflatable signs (e.g., plastic balloons); - (e) Revolving or rotating signs; - (f) Permanent off-premises signs; - (g) Billboards; and - (h) Abandoned signs. - (3) Prohibited Design Elements.
-The following elements shall not be incorporated as an element of any sign or sign structure, whether temporary or permanent: - (a) Animated or moving parts, including any moving, swinging, rotating, or spinning parts or flashing, blinking, scintillating, chasing, fluctuating, or otherwise animated light; except as expressly allowed in this Sign Code; - (b) Cardboard, card stock, or paper, except when laminated or used as a window sign located on the interior side of the window; - (c) Motor vehicles, unless: - (I) The vehicles are operational, and either: - (i) Automobile dealer inventory; or - (ii) Regularly used as motor vehicles, with current registration and tags. - (II) The display of signage on the motor vehicle would not interfere with the immediate operation of the motor vehicle (e.g., signs that are held in place by an open hood or trunk are not allowed; signs that cover windows are not allowed; and signs that would fall off of the vehicle if the vehicle were in motion are not allowed); and - (III) The motor vehicle is legally parked in a vehicle use area depicted on an approved site plan. - (d) Semi-trailers, shipping containers, or portable storage units, unless: - (I) The trailers, containers, or portable storage units are: - (i) Structurally sound and capable of being transported;
+(G) Prohibited signs and sign elements.

+- (1) Generally.
+The prohibitions in this subsection (G) apply to temporary and permanent signs in all areas of the Citv. - (2) Prohibited Signs.
+The following signs are not allowed, whether temporary or permanent: - (a) Temporary signs, except as specifically permitted in Section 5.16.3, Temporary Signs; - (b) Portable signs, except as permitted in the Code of the City of Fort Collins Chapter 24, Article N - (c) Wind-driven signs except flags, feather flags, banners, and pennants in compliance with Section 5.16.3: - (d) Inflatable signs, and signs that are designed to appear as inflatable signs (e.g., plastic balloons); FEMA - (e) Revolving or rotating signs; - (f) Permanent off-premises signs; - (g) Billboards; and - (h) Abandoned signs. - (3) Prohibited Design Elements.
+The following elements shall not be incorporated as an element of any sign or sign structure, whether temporary or permanent. - (a) Animated or moving parts, including any moving, swinging, rotating, or spinning parts or flashing, blinking, scintillating, chasing, fluctuating, or otherwise animated light; except as expressly allowed in this Sign Code; - (b) Cardboard, card stock, or paper, except when laminated or used as a window sign located on the interior side of the window: - (c) Motor vehicles, unless: - (|)The vehicles are operational, and either: - Automobile dealer inventory; or (i) - Regularly used as motor vehicles, with current registration and tags.

+The display of signage on the motor vehicle would not interfere with the immediate operation of the motor vehicle (e.g., signs that are held in place by an open hood or trunk are not allowed; signs that cover windows are not allowed; and signs that would fall off of the vehicle if the vehicle were in motion are not allowed); and